documentationjs/documentation/README.md

-_We have plenty of [issues](https://github.com/documentationjs/documentation/issues) that we'd love help with._
+_We have plenty of [issues](https://github.com/documentationjs/documentation/issues) that we'd love help with.

 -   Robust and complete `JSDoc` support, including typedefs.
 -   Strong support for HTML and Markdown output
 -   Documentation coverage, statistics, and validation

-documentation is an OPEN Open Source Project.
+documentation is an Open Source Project.
 This means that:

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This